-- Most Livengood ores can be considered moderately soft to moderately hard with an average Bond Ball Work index of 15.8 ranging from 11.1 to 19.1. - The majority of ores are considered non-abrasive with an average abrasion index of 0.0809 and a range of 0.0023 to 0.2872 - All Livengood ores respond to cyanide leaching to some degree - Some unoxidized ore with organic carbon has "active" or "preg-robbing" carbon. - Leach times and gravity concentration indicate that some ores contain coarse gold. - Gold recovery exceeded 90% at 10 mesh for some ores. - Gold recovery improved for some ores with finer grinding. - Gold recovery for various leach tests suggests that organic carbon is present in varying degrees in some ores, particularly in unoxidized ore. - Carbon in Leach bottle roll tests indicate an average 84% recovery for the Sunshine Zone - Gold with sulfide is not classified as refractory ore. - Combined gravity and flotation produced on average 90% recovery of gold. - Conventional milling using gravity recovery combined with intensive Carbon in Leach (CIL) leaching of gravity recovered gold concentrate achieved gold recoveries averaging 86%.
+- Most Livengood mineralization can be considered moderately soft to moderately hard with an average Bond Ball Work index of 15.8 ranging from 11.1 to 19.1. - The majority of mineralization types are considered non-abrasive with an average abrasion index of 0.0809 and a range of 0.0023 to 0.2872. - All Livengood mineralization responds to cyanide leaching to some degree. - Some unoxidized mineralization with organic carbon has "active" or "pregrobbing" carbon. - Leach times and gravity concentration indicate that some mineralization contains coarse gold. - Gold recovery exceeded 90% at 10 mesh for some mineralization. - Gold recovery improved for some mineralization with finer grinding. - Gold recovery for various leach tests suggests that organic carbon is present in varying degrees in some mineralized materials, particularly in unoxidized mineralization. - Carbon in Leach bottle roll tests indicate an average 84% recovery for the Sunshine Zone. - Gold with sulfide is not classified as refractory mineralization.

+- Combined gravity and flotation produced, on average, 90% recovery of gold. - Conventional milling using gravity recovery combined with intensive Carbon in Leach leaching of gravity recovered gold concentrate achieved gold recoveries averaging 86%.

 Metallurgical testing is on-going to confirm initial conclusions on process flow sheets and assumed process recoveries.
-A series of tests that simulate the mill flow sheet assumed for gravity/flotation with CIL leaching of concentrates are underway in Q3 2010.
-These tests focus on the main components of the mill feed where the current recovery assumptions require an improvement in the leach recovery.
+A series of tests that simulate the mill flow sheet assumed for gravity/flotation with CIL leaching of concentrates are in progress.
+These tests focus on the main components of the mill feed where achieving the current process recovery assumptions will require an improvement in the leach recovery over current test results.
 Further column leach testing is planned to begin in Q4 2010 and in Q1 of 2011 to verify heap leach assumptions.
 Column leach composite samples are being developed at a 1/2 inch top size from existing core, and PQ size core that is being produced in Q3 2010 will be used to develop 1 1/2 inch top size column tests.
 Trenching for a bulk sample to test run-of-mine size material in large columns is planned for Q4 2010.